tkurtbond/tkurtbond.github.io/posts/2024/07/03/software-tools/index.rst

 again on the (emulated) VAX I maintain at work.
 This gave me the opportunity create a `PDF with the documentation </swtoolsman.pdf>`_ for that version, which I'm making available here for the curious.

+    “I really enjoyed that book.
+The first computer book I read where I thought my world was larger after reading it.” — C. Paul Bond